Skip to:

 Image

-• Minyon Falls (Nightcap National Park) - With easy access to the main lookout, this is one of the most impressive waterfalls in the region, plunging more than 100 metres into the valley below.
+• Minyon Falls (Nightcap National Park) - One of the most impressive waterfalls in the region, Minyon Falls plunges more than 100 metres into the valley below.
+The main lookout is accessed via a short, easy walk, making it suitable for most visitors.

-• Killen Falls (near Tintenbar) - A popular and accessible waterfall close to Ballina and Lennox Head, with a short track to the lookout and a steeper track to the base for confident walkers
+• Killen Falls (near Tintenbar) - A popular and accessible waterfall close to Ballina and Lennox Head, Killen Falls features a short walk to the lookout, with a steeper track leading to the base for more confident walkers.

-• Protesters Falls (near The Channon) - One of the most approachable waterfall walks in the region, this waterfall is a gentle rainforest walk following a creek through lush forest, on a flat, shaded walking trail
+• Protesters Falls (near The Channon) - One of the most family-friendly waterfall walks in the region, this gentle 1.4km return track follows a creek through lush rainforest on a flat, shaded path.

-• Other great walking areas include Victoria Park Nature Reserve and Goonengerry National Park - find out more about waterfalls near Byron Bay here
+• Other great walking areas include Victoria Park Nature Reserve and Goonengerry National Park.

 Small towns are at the heart of the Far North Coast hinterland, each with its own feel and pace.